-Reducing that waistline will make your blood pressure levels fine!
-(Protip: singing makes everything more fun).
 Studies show that losing weight reduces blood pressure significantly.
-It sounds like an obvious task – but planning a diet and setting goals to lose those pesky extra pounds can be the perfect way to kickstart the task of lowering your blood pressure.
-Remember – the goal isn’t always to ‘be skinny’ it’s to feel healthy.
+It sounds like an obvious task – but planning a diet and setting goals to lose the extra pounds can be the perfect way to kickstart the task of lowering your blood pressure.
+Remember – the goal isn’t always to be skinny, it’s to feel healthy.

 One of the best ways to lose weight is to exercise and adopting a more active lifestyle.
 It is well-documented how essential exercise is to heart and lung health.
 By improving your physical fitness levels, your heart and lungs become stronger, putting less strain on your arteries.
 This leads to lower blood pressure.

 Health experts suggest at least 40 minutes of moderate-to-high intense exercise 3 to 4 days per week.
 These exercises include:

 And if you think running around the world or becoming a crossfit champion is the only way to improved health, don’t panic.
 Simply boosting your activity levels in your everyday life will lower blood pressure too.
 It’s about baby steps.
 Here are some ways to do so:

 Who said all chocolate is bad for you?
 Dark chocolate is a superb food for high blood pressure sufferers.
 It contains antioxidants that have been linked to lowering blood pressure as well as improving heart function.
 When preparing your protein smoothie or eating a bowl of oatmeal substitute any chocolate or sweetener for raw cacao.

 But we know sometimes the sweet tooth is inevitable.
 If you are opting for chocolate for dessert make sure to find a dark chocolate that contains 70% cacao or cocoa to maximize its health benefits.